Aleck-K/NMEA0183-Battery-Monitor/README.md

 This data can be displayed, for example, as a widget on the Android screen.
 Average battery performance statistics are collected per minute and per hour.
 Averaged data is stored for 7 days and displayed in the form of graphs via a web page - this functionality needs improvement!

-The project code is based on the code of the following projects:
+The project is based on the code of the following projects:

 https://github.com/alvra/nmea-bridge - read the annotation to understand all the capabilities of the device.